Today in Middle Eastern history: the Battle of Manzikert (1071)

 For some reason the end of August/beginning of September is a busy season for major battles in Middle Eastern history, like Yarmouk, Chaldiran, and Marj Dabiq.
 There’s another one coming in a couple of days and another a few days after that, but we’re getting ahead of ourselves.
 You could argue that of all of these major battles, Manzikert is the most significant.
 Although it took another 400 years to finally come to fruition, it was the Battle of Manzikert that set in motion the collapse of the Byzantine Empire.
-Which, if you think about the Byzantines as a continuation of the Roman Empire, means it dealt a mortal blow to a political entity that survived for almost 1500 years (longer if you include the Roman Republic before it).
+Which, if you think about the Byzantines as a continuation of the Roman Empire, means it dealt a mortal blow to a political entity that survived for almost 1500 years (and even longer if you include the Roman Republic before that).
 That’s pretty significant.

 After converting to Islam sometime in the 10th century, the Seljuks swept through Iran and Iraq in the early 11th century.
 Along the way, they “liberated” the Abbasid Caliph in Baghdad.
 Let me explain.
-In 945 the weakened Abbasids, who were already mostly governing at the whim of their Turkish slave soldiers, had fallen under the “protection” of the Iranian Buyid dynasty from the southern Caspian region.
+In 945 the weakened Abbasids, who were already mostly governing at the whims of their Turkish slave soldiers, had fallen under the “protection” of the Iranian Buyid dynasty from the southern Caspian region.
 In practice this “protection” meant that the caliphs retained their titles and theoretical authority, but the Buyids ran the caliphate.
 The Buyids were Shiʿa, and though they never tried to impose Shiʿism on the rest of the empire, the Abbasids appear to have welcomed it when the Sunni Seljuk ruler Tughril Bey (d.
 1063) drove the Buyids out of Baghdad in 1055.
-Of course, instead of restoring that caliph to real power, the Seljuks simply replaced Buyid “protection” with their own.
-The Seljuks then turned most of their attention toward the Shiʿa Fatimid Caliphate in Egypt, but they also sought to extend their authority into the Caucasus.
+Of course, instead of restoring the caliphs to real power, the Seljuks simply replaced Buyid “protection” with their own.
+The Seljuks then turned most of their attention toward the rival Fatimid Caliphate in Egypt, but they also sought to extend their authority into the Caucasus.

-This triumvirate spent more time purging the palace of supposed enemies than it did defending the empire’s borders, which was perhaps not the most productive use of their time.
+This triumvirate focused more on purging the palace of supposed enemies than it did on defending the empire’s borders, which was perhaps not the most productive use of their time.
 During Constantine IX’s reign, the Normans drove the Byzantines almost completely out of Italy, the empire was pressed from the north by Serbs and Kievan Rus’, and the Seljuks were ominously waiting on the eastern frontier, making life hard for the empire’s Armenian allies.
 In 1054, the Byzantines and Seljuks fought a small battle at Manzikert that ended with a Byzantine victory and a Seljuk withdrawal.
 But Zoe had already died by then (in 1050), and Constantine (in 1055) and Theodora (in 1056) followed relatively soon after.
 They were succeeded by Michael VI (d.
 1059), who almost immediately fell out with his military and was forced to abdicate in 1057 in favor of a general named Isaac Komnenos.

-Isaac, then Isaac I, who was Byzantine Emperor from 1057 to 1059, was dead set on rebuilding his weakened army, but his methods for raising the necessary money (confiscating land from nobles and the Orthodox Church) made him unpopular.
+Isaac I, who was Byzantine Emperor from 1057 to 1059, was dead set on rebuilding his weakened army, but his methods for raising the necessary money (confiscating land from nobles and the Orthodox Church) made him unpopular.
 He fell ill, apparently while hunting, and felt compelled to first name the future Constantine X Doukas as his heir apparent and then to abdicate to a monastery.
 Constantine X was a weak ruler who allowed the palace bureaucracy to control the empire, which meant that the money Isaac had earmarked for strengthening the army was distributed back to influential nobles and the Church.
-Meanwhile, in 1064 the Seljuks, now ruled by Sultan Alp Arslan (d.
-1072), seized the Armenian city of Ani in the Caucasus, which had been annexed by Constantine IX many years earlier.
+Meanwhile, in 1064 the Seljuks—now ruled by Sultan Alp Arslan (d.
+1072)—seized the Armenian city of Ani in the Caucasus, which had been annexed by Constantine IX many years earlier.
 Constantine X died, and his wife Eudokia became regent for their sons.
 Because the situation on the eastern frontier looked so dire, she broke a deathbed promise to Constantine and remarried, to a Byzantine general named Romanos Diogenes, who then became emperor in 1068.
 But he was not universally well-received.

 Let’s stop for a second.
-If all you’re getting from this narrative so far is that the internal workings of the Byzantine Empire were a freaking mess in the late 11th century, then you’re getting the point.
-In the big picture, what’s happening is that the Macedonian dynasty, which had ruled the empire since Basil I became emperor in 867, had come to an end with the death of Theodora and the failure of her handpicked successor, Michael VI, to hold on to power.
-Isaac I was the first ruler of the Komnenid dynasty, but their time in the imperial purple was interrupted (they did return to power later) by the Doukids, starting with Constantine X. Romanos, now Emperor Romanos IV, was technically a Doukid but only by marriage, and once he married Eudokia the rest of the family worked hard behind the scenes to get rid of him, as you’ll see below.
+If all you’re getting from this narrative so far is that the inner workings of the Byzantine Empire were a mess in the late 11th century, then you’re getting the point.
+In the big picture, what’s happening is that the aforementioned Macedonian dynasty, which had ruled since Basil I became emperor in 867, had come to an end with the death of Theodora and the failure of her handpicked successor, Michael VI, to hold on to power.
+Isaac I was the first ruler of the Komnenid dynasty, but their time in the imperial purple was interrupted (they did return to it later) by the Doukids, starting with Constantine X. Romanos, now Emperor Romanos IV, was technically a Doukid but only by marriage, and once he married Eudokia the rest of the family worked hard behind the scenes to get rid of him, as you’ll see below.
 Dynastic changeover throughout Roman history could range from so smooth as to be almost imperceptible to extremely chaotic.
 This period very much fits into the latter category.

 This is only the simplified version of imperial events, and even simplified it’s almost impossible to follow all the backbiting and claimants to the throne and wives betraying husbands and unscrupulous dudes marrying their way onto the throne.
 This all matters because, as you’ll see, the real problem for the Byzantines after Manzikert wasn’t so much that they lost the battle, it’s that all this court intrigue then exploded into total chaos.
 It’s the chaos that allowed the Turks to follow up on their victory by pouring into Anatolia and forever changing both its politics and its demographics.

 At some point, for reasons that presumably made sense to him at the time but don’t make a lot of sense to anybody today, Romanos decided to split his army in two, leading one part himself toward Manzikert and sending the other under his trusted general Joseph Tarchaniotes to Khilat (modern Ahlat) to the south.
 Dividing a force before battle is usually only done in situations where a commander has definite knowledge of an enemy’s disposition and wants to hit them from two places at once.
 At the very least you only do it if you know you won’t be losing a numerical advantage.
 It’s possible that Romanos wanted to fortify Khilat before the Seljuks got there, or he might have been hoping to catch them from two sides.
-But subsequent events would show that he didn’t know where the Seljuks were or how large their army was.
-And the danger of splitting your army on a hunch is that if you guess wrong, you’ve just done the first half of “divide and conquer” on your enemy’s behalf.
+But subsequent events would show that he knew neither where the Seljuks were nor how large their army was.
+And the danger of splitting your army on a hunch is that if you guess wrong, you’ve just done the first half of “divide and conquer” on your opponent’s behalf.

-Romanos’s column, meanwhile, arrived and took control of Manzikert, at which point Alp Arslan seems to have offered to negotiate a truce.
+Romanos’ column, meanwhile, arrived and took control of Manzikert, at which point Alp Arslan seems to have offered to negotiate a truce.
 The Fatimids were his main enemy and it seems he wasn’t looking for a major fight with the Byzantines right at this point.
 Romanos saw this as his best chance to rid the empire of a major threat, though, and he thought a victory would shore up his precarious position at court, so he attacked.
 Now the folly of dividing his army came into play, because instead of outnumbering the Seljuks roughly 2-to-1, the Byzantines took the field with an army of about the same size as the army that opposed them.